Space-Bangalore/MoonRover/README.md

 Moon rover gives a 3D tour of the moon

 The app is built using the WebGL technology so it may not work on most browsers.
+The app is available for demo at <a href="http://moonrover-vign35h.rhcloud.com/demo.html">http://moonrover-vign35h.rhcloud.com/demo.html</a>
 <p align="center">
 </p>